JoseAlvaradoG13/Case-Study-Analytics-Employee-Attrition-Performance-on-SQL/README.md

 ________________________________________________________________________________________________________________________________________________________________
 Employee Engagement and Satisfaction

 •Attrition: Identify employees at risk of leaving.
+Ready

 •	Work Life Balance: Determine if work-life balance issues correlate with overtime or job dissatisfaction.
+Ready
 ________________________________________________________________________________________________________________________________________________________________
 Employee Performance and Compensation